EmmanuelCollegeStudentUnion/ecsu-server/content/covid/guidance_summary.md

 Use the 111 online coronavirus service at https://111.nhs.uk/covid-19/ to find out what to do.
 Staying at home advice is available at https://www.nhs.uk/conditions/coronavirus-covid-19/self-isolation-advice/.

-We have a collective responsibility to prevent the spread of the virus, particularly to those most vulnerable.
-Protect yourself from novel coronavirus by:
+We have a collective (and legal) responsibility to prevent the spread of the virus, particularly to those most vulnerable.
+Protect yourself and others from novel coronavirus by:

 * washing your hands with soap and water often for at least 20 seconds
-* using hand sanitiser gel if soap and water are not available
 * avoiding close contact with people who have symptoms of coronavirus
-* only travelling on public transport if you need to
-* working from home, if you can
-* avoiding social activities, such as going to pubs, restaurants, theatres and cinemas
-* avoiding events with large groups of people

-_The NHS will contact you from Monday 23 March if you are at particularly high risk of getting seriously ill with coronavirus.
-You'll be given specific advice about what to do._

-### Travel advice
+* **staying at home**, except for very limited exceptions
+* protecting extremely vulnerable people by [shielding](https://www.gov.uk/government/publications/guidance-on-shielding-and-protecting-extremely-vulnerable-persons-from-covid-19/guidance-on-shielding-and-protecting-extremely-vulnerable-persons-from-covid-19)

+## Foreign travel advice

 The University’s travel advice can be found at https://www.cam.ac.uk/coronavirus/travel.